 - Collaboration in the world of cyber security has always raised privacy concerns within consumer and citizen groups.

-Technical Challenges in Threat Intelligence SharingEven the limited case of concrete threat intelligence sharing raises a multitude of technical challenges, and best practices to overcome them have not yet been determined:
+Technical Challenges in Threat Intelligence SharingEven the limited case of real threat intelligence sharing raises a multitude of technical difficulties, and best practices to overcome them have not yet been determined:

-- How to establish secure and reliable communications among collaborators with proper handling of authorization, authenticity and integrity to make sure the risk posed by collaboration is minimized.
+- How to establish secure and reliable communications among collaborators with proper handling of authorization, authenticity, and integrity to make sure the risk posed by collaboration is minimized.